surifirstpin/biplus_documentation/docs/DataRun.md

 Local Sorting can be applied directly to the data obtained for dimension and measure fields in the data section.
 Click on the desired field header to enable sorting.
 For **Dimensions**,
+- Click on upper arrow to enable  ascending order.
+- Click on down arrow to enable descending order.
+For **Measures,**

-- Click on upper arrow to enable  order.
+- Click on upper arrow to enable  descending order.
-- Click on down arrow to enable ascending order.
+- Click on down arrow to enable descending order.
 ![enter image description here](https://raw.githubusercontent.com/sv18042016/fp1/c6f7269afe640dd6c16f4fd1d4423aa394bdf2b4/images/local_sorting.png)

 ## Row Limitation and Query Time